-• The company is publicly listed, with a Primary Industry Classification Benchmark (ICB) of Marine Transportation, under FTSE Russell's standard categorisation system;
+- The company is publicly listed, with a Primary Industry Classification Benchmark (ICB) of Marine Transportation, under FTSE Russell's standard categorisation system; - The company is primarily engaged in international shipping operations.
+Thus companies engaged solely in domestic operations (e.g. in domestic inland waterway

-- The company is primarily engaged in international shipping operations.
-Thus companies engaged solely in domestic operations (e.g. in domestic inland waterway transportation using barges) are excluded from the assessment.
-Some companies have a mix of international and domestic shipping operations.
-TPI includes companies whose CO2 emissions from international operations represent at least 70% of total vessel CO2 emissions22.
-(In such cases, TPI uses the company's reported carbon intensity figure across all shipping vessels, if separate intensities are not provided for international and domestic operations.
-The implicit assumption we are required to make here is that the company's international and domestic operations have similar emissions intensity profiles); - The company is primarily engaged in freight transport, with only a small percentage of transport activities being non-freight, such as passenger ferries and cruise ships (less than 5% of vessels emissions or vessels). - The company operates shipping vessels.
+- The company is primarily engaged in freight transport, with only a small percentage of transport activities being non-freight, such as passenger ferries and cruise ships (less than 5% of vessels emissions or vessels). - The company operates shipping vessels.
 Thus logistics companies such as freight forwarders that do not operate their own fleet of vessels are excluded.
 Similarly, companies that own but do not operates vessels are excluded (e.g. leasing companies).
-In contrast, companies that do not own the vessels that they operate, but instead charter them, on a time charter basis (a practice that is particularly common in the container shipping sub-sector), are included in the assessment;23 - The company has a minimum level of absolute vessel emissions (at least 0.5Mt per year).
+In contrast, companies that do not own the vessels that they operate, but instead charter them, on a time charter basis (a practice that is particularly common in the container shipping sub-sector), are included in the assessment;15 - The company has a minimum level of absolute vessel emissions (at least 0.5Mt per year).
 This excludes companies engaged in a number of Marine Transportation subsectors, whose primary operations are non-freight transport, such as those companies primarily involved in port management, storage, support of offshore installations or engineering.
 In cases where vessel emissions are greater than 0.5Mt, but they still represent a small proportion of total company emissions, then these are included in our assessment, provided a suitable vessel-only intensity metric can be calculated and we can clearly establish what proportion of Scope 1 emissions are covered by our assessment.